ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 I’m talking about things like this:

-* Do you really need your code to be perfect?
+* Does your code really need to be perfect?
 (Who even gets to decide what perfect means?) _Ok and useful_ is preferable to _almost perfect and not yet published_.
 * Do you need automated testing?
 Often start ups can’t afford this level of investment in their code.
 (We’ll talk about the tradeoffs of automated testing in Chapter 5).
 * Can you circumvent your company's usual traditions, process and conventions to demonstrate a groundbreaking new feature quickly? (possibly in a _testbed_ application, which we’ll also see in Chapter 5).

 >###### Perfection is the enemy of productivity.

 Learn where the acceptable boundaries are in your organization.
 When you know what you can and can’t get away with, you will find faster ways to deliver your code.

 >##### HOW IT HELPS
 >###### Understand where  it’s ok to cut corners (and still keep your job).